Driving tips for long journeys

 Check everything's topped up

 Breaking down on Christmas eve?
 Missing your little sister's graduation?
-Not the one.
+Or just having a car full of mates stropping but pretending it's fine.
+Not want you want.

 Pack a car kit